TomCrypto/epsilon/README.md

          follows: `#include <cl/epsilon.cl> file not found`.

   **A**: This means the OpenCL compiler can't find the kernel files - this is a
-         known issue for the APP OpenCL runtime, and the fix is as follows:
+         known issue for the APP OpenCL runtime and one workaround is to simply add the `cl/` directory to the system's $PATH environment variable.
+If this does not work, the brute force "fix" is to manually override each

-1. Go into `src/engine/renderer.cpp`, find the offending line and rename the line with the absolute path (on your system) to `epsilon.cl`.
-Use quotes instead of angled brackets, e.g `#include "/path/to/epsilon.cl"`

-2. Do the same for every `#include` directive found in the `cl/` folder.

-3. Rebuild the renderer, and try again, the error should not occur.
+         #include directive regarding `*.cl` files, and hardcode their absolute
+         path in (using quotes instead of angled brackets).
+These exist in most `*.cl` files, as well as in `src/engine/renderer.cpp`.

 Why does this happen?
 We don't know - APP seems to have issues regarding include directives, and we cannot reasonably fix this in the renderer.

-Another reported fix, is to add the `cl/` directory to your system PATH, which should technically fix the error in a less (or more, depending on your perspective) intrusive manner.

 - **Q**: I tried the renderer on my processor, it worked.
 But when I try to run it on the GPU, it freezes and nothing happens (or my screen crashes)!

   **A**: The current kernel is implemented as an infinite loop for convenience,
          which can cause problems with GPU's.
-To remedy this, simply change the loop  into a `for` construct with, say, 8 or 9 iterations.
-Try again.
+To remedy this, simply change the loop  into a `for` construct with, say, 20 iterations, and try again.

 - **Q**: I'm having incomprehensible compilation errors under Windows.